I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming

 B350 vs B450 Motherboards

 While there aren't many differences between B350 and B450 motherboards, B450 motherboards come out of the box compatible with at least *2nd generation Ryzen processors.
 While many of today's B350 motherboards already have their BIOS' updated, it may be something you'd rather not have to worry about.

 So, if possible, you'll want to go with the newer technology.
 If you've got something like a Ryzen 5 1600, you may be able to save some money going with the previous generation.

 A Cheap but Powerful B450M and Ryzen 5 2600 Gaming Combo for Under $200

 AMD's Ryzen 5 3600 processor is known to be one of the best gaming processors for the money.
 So, if you're looking to combine that power with a B450 motherboard which should you choose?
-We like Gigabyte's B450M DS3H.
+I like Gigabyte's B450M DS3H.
 It gives you a lot of value for the money you spend.

 That being said, it doesn't give you a lot of bells and whistles.
 The Realtek ALC887 audio codec is a budget but decent performing option for the onboard audio, and the Lan controller, the Realtek GbE LAN, also does a very good job.